The S-wave topped meson: Bethe-Salpeter Equation

 \section{Bethe-Salpeter Equation}

-In quantum field theory, the BS equation provides a fundamental, relativistically covariant framework for the description of two-body bound states~\cite{60}.
-The BS wave function of a quark--antiquark bound state is defined by the time-ordered vacuum-to-bound-state matrix element
+In quantum field theory, the BS equation provides a relativistic framework for the description of two-body bound states~\cite{Bethe1951,Salpeter1952,Lurie1968,Itzykson1980}.
+In the present work, we employ its instantaneous Salpeter version together with constituent-type quark propagators; therefore, the calculation should be regarded as a phenomenological model study rather than a fully symmetry-preserving Bethe-Salpeter treatment.
+The BS wave function of a quark--antiquark bound state is defined by the time-ordered vacuum-to-bound-state matrix element.

 where $x_1$ and $x_2$ denote the spacetime coordinates of the quark and antiquark, respectively, $|P\rangle$ is the bound-state eigenvector with total four-momentum $P$, and $T$ denotes the time-ordering operator.
-Eq.~\eqref{e1} serves as the starting point for the derivation of the BS equation in momentum space after Fourier transformation and the imposition of an appropriate interaction kernel.
+Eq.~\eqref{e1} serves as the starting point for deriving the BS equation in momentum space, after performing a Fourier transformation and imposing an appropriate interaction kernel.